What financial information is required on the application?

 What happens if an application is incomplete or is submitted after the deadline?

-Applications are completed online via the Common Application and must meet the deadlines established by the Cooke Foundation.
-Incomplete applications and those submitted after the deadline will not be considered.
+Applications must be submitted by the deadline of March 14, 2019 at 12:00 p.m. (noon) EST. Incomplete applications and those submitted after the deadline will not be considered.

 What are the key dates in the Undergraduate Transfer Scholarship application and selection process?